data301-2020-winter1/course-project-solo_102/README.md

 ## Team Members

-Bibiana Cortes Cardenas "cat lover and perpetual learner"
+Bibiana Cortes Cardenas "a cat lover and  a perpetual learner"

 ## References